HeshanKarunaratne/HeshanKarunaratne/README.md

-👋 Hi, I’m Heshan Karunaratne a Software Engineer 🧑‍💻
+👋 Hi, I’m Heshan Karunaratne and I'm a Software Engineer 🧑‍💻

 A little more about me...